 Mountain Gorilla Trekking Guidelines Advice and Tips

-Practical Mountain Gorilla Trekking Guidelines, Advice and Tips for your Memorable 1-hour Encounter
+Practical Mountain Gorilla Trekking Guidelines, Advice, and Tips for Your Unforgettable 1-Hour Encounter

 Gorilla Tracking Safari Clothing: – mountain gorillas live considerably higher up, cooler in the mornings and often there is a mist.
-When considering what to wear during gorilla trek, it is better if you have environmentally friendly clothes.
-Lets take a quick look at your Mountain gorilla trekking gear;
+When considering what to wear during the gorilla trek, it is better to have environmentally friendly clothes.
+Let’s take a quick look at your Mountain gorilla trekking gear;

 - Light Rain Jacket

-- Daypack for lunch and for water – and anything else
+- Daypack for lunch and water – and anything else

 - Extra Batteries for picture-taking